Roman-Blinkov/kubernaughty/README.md

 debugging and identifying Kubernetes/container workload failures, performance and reliability considerations.

-Initially this investigation started as customer-reported failures at the DNS, netw
+Initially this investigation started as customer-reported failures at the DNS, networking and application levels, however through the analysis the actual causes for these failures we due to IO contention/mem

  - [Part 1: Introduction & Issue summary](/docs/part1-introduction-and-problem-description.md)